Eton Pharmaceuticals, Inc.

 Scan Results

 Daily timeframeEton Pharmaceuticals, Inc., a pharmaceutical company, focuses on developing and commercializing treatments for rare diseases.
-Valued at $834.1M, ETON is a small-cap name in its sector.
+With a market capitalization of $1.16B, it sits in small-cap territory.
 Its commercial rare disease products include Increlex for the treatment of severe primary igf-1 deficiency; Alkindi Sprinkle for adrenal insufficiency; Khindivi for adrenocortical insufficiency; Galzin for Wilson disease; PKU Golike for phenylketonuria; Carglumic Acid for N-acetylglutamate synthase deficiency; Betaine Anhydrous for homocystinuria; and Nitisinone for tyrosinemia type 1.

 Market Cap